-What is more, the push notifications or frequently called website notifications became popular between cyber criminals as alternative method to spread spam notifications promoting malicious websites.
-Though, there might be a number of reasons, you desire to disable or manage your website notifications, luckily, this may be performed in a quite similar method.
-You may adjust permissions to display notifications in a straightforward method within Safari, or visit your Mac's System Preferences.
-In this article we will describe both methods to manage you website notifications, also you will be able to find more detailed information about appearance modification and tips how to deal with potentially unwanted programs, that displays spam based notifications.
+Push notifications (often called website notifications) became popular with cyber criminals as an alternative method to spread spam notifications that promote malicious websites.
+There might be a number of reasons why you wish to disable or manage website notifications but this can be performed using similar methods.
+You can adjust permissions to display notifications via a straightforward method in Safari or visit Mac System Preferences.
+In this article, we describe both methods to manage website notifications, and also provide more detailed information about how to modify how they appear, and how to deal with potentially unwanted programs (PUPs) that display spam-based notifications.

 Table of Contents:

 - Manage website notifications permissions via Safari

 - Manage website notifications permissions on Google Chrome

 - Modify the appearance of notifications on Mac